Sudan military leaders reinstate deposed prime minister

 The largest of the political parties said to be included in the deal, the Umma Party, had also issued a statement implying that it did not sign off on it.

+Cameron Hudson, a former U.S. State Department official and Sudan expert at the Atlantic Council’s Africa Center, said the deal allows the generals to largely retain their control and avoid accountability for the coup and the deaths of dozens of protesters.

+“This is a deal among elites that largely seems to prioritize their preservation over the demands of the street,” he said.

 Thousands had taken to the streets in the capital of Khartoum on Sunday, shortly before the signing ceremony, to denounce the coup and demand the immediate transfer of power to civilians.
-Protesters waved the Sudanese flag and chanted “Power is to the people!
-The military are to stay in the barracks.”
+Protesters waved the Sudanese flag and chanted “Power to the people!
+The military belong in their barracks.”
+Activists have circulated on videos on social media showing tear gas being fired at protestors.

-Also earlier, military and government officials who spoke of the deal on condition of anonymity because they weren’t authorised to release the information, said that the UN, the US and others had played “crucial roles” in crafting the agreement.
+Also earlier, military and government officials who spoke of the deal on condition of anonymity because they weren’t authorized to release the information, said that the U.N., the U.S. and others had played “crucial roles” in crafting the agreement.

 The United States, its allies and the United Nations have condemned the use of excessive force against anti-coup protesters.